 Cut creosote build-up in chimney and reduce the risk of fire

 Improve family lung health by reducing indoor air pollution by 70 percent

 Up to $6,000 per approved Woodstove Changeout.

-Income is not a requirement for this program.
-However, priority will be given to low to moderate income homeowners within the Klamath Falls non-attainment zone.
+This program is for low income homeowners within the Klamath Falls non-attainment zone.